rainneuro/rainneuro.github.io/_pages/about.md

 My research programs focus on understanding the individual differences in social cognitive and affective behaviors (i.e., mentalizing, emotion regulation) in both lab and real-world contexts, and how these individual differences influence social functioning (i.e., loneliness, social network) and well-being.
 To this end, I adopt a multidisciplinary approach combining behavioral paradigms, experience sampling, eye-tracking, neuroimaging, and computational modeling.
 Here are some key questions that I study:

-- Why do some people struggle with regulating emotion effectively and flexibly?
+- Why do some people struggle with flexible and effective emotion regulation?
-- Why do some people struggle with building and maintaining social connections?
+- What explains variance in the ability to build and maintain social connections?
 - What neurocognitive processes explain people's ability to understand others (e.g., mentalizing), and how do these processes shape daily social interactions and social functioning?
 - Can we predict people's social cognitive and affective behaviors using spontaneous ongoing thoughts?